 So calm and easy on the eyes

 Revive a genre to your cheers

 Code like you’ve never seen

 It’s neither flim nor flam

 A simple enough concept, and hopefully one that’ll spawn some genuinely creative ‘games’, as there’s plenty of room for outside-the-box thinking.
 Just remember to include a warning label if your game is of the violent sort, or features otherwise “potentially objectionable content”, because if you don’t, well, instant disqualification.

 Feel like partaking in the autonomous screen saving craziness?
-You’ve got until December 1, 2014 to craft and submit your entry.
+You’ve got until December 1, 2014, to craft and submit your entry.
 More details can be found on the Flying Toast With Jam site, and hey – feel free to poke the creator (@inurashii) via.
-Twitter with questions and other enquiries.
+Twitter with questions and other inquiries.
 Ones related to the jam that is.